The Workplace Needs Introverts

 Dominance complementarity

-• The tendency of groups to be more cohesive and effective when they have a balance of dominant and submissive members (Gino 2015).
+• Groups tend to be more cohesive and effective when they have a balance of dominant and submissive members (Gino 2015).

 • 🟦🟦🟦🟦🟦🟦